All Episodes

 That did help Biden.

-Klobichar, uh, Mayor Pete, they helped a little bit.
+Klobuchar, Mayor Pete, helped a little bit.

-But in the end, what became more indefensible for Democrats wasn't Bernie the socialist democrat.
+But in the end, what became more indefensible for Democrats wasn't Bernie the socialist Democrat.

 It wasn't that at all.

-Remember, just in the days leading up to this primary, Bernie Sanders is out there defending murdering dictatorship regimes.
+How do you defend, remember, just in the days leading up to this primary, Bernie Sanders is out there defending murdering dictatorship regimes.

 He's, you know, defending the former Soviet Union.

-How could it well their educational system was great?
+How could it, well, their educational system was great.

-And it just, I think it was bewildering, but what he did was give every Democrat a reason to say, okay, no, it's indefensible.
+But what he did was give every Democrat a reason to say, okay, it's indefensible.

 They weren't saying it, but it became indefensible.

-Castro, murdering dictatorship, Cuba, poverty, and he's talking about the educational system there, a disaster, healthcare there, a disaster.
+And he's talking about the educational system there, a disaster.

 When Castro comes to power, what did he do?

-And then it comes out about Daniel Ortega, and he doubles down on what is the indefensible.
+And he doubles down on what is the indefensible.

 How do you defend murdering dictators, dictatorships?

-How do you defend the colossal failure of these quote socialist experiments that he puts up on a pedestal?
+How do you defend the colossal failure of these, quote, socialist experiments that he puts up on a pedestal?

 You can't.